 General Roméo Dallaire from Canada was the commander of the United Nations peacekeeping force for Rwanda deployed in late 1993 as part of a peace accord between the Rwandan government and the rebel Rwandan Patriotic Front.

-When the violence began in April 1994, the UN Security Council reduced Dallaire's force from 2,700 to 270 soldiers.
+When the violence began in April 1994, the UN Security Council reduced Dallaire's force from 2,600 to just over 450 soldiers.
 Without international support, Dallaire and his troops had to make wrenching decisions about where they could go and whom they could protect.